dhammateca/dhammapada-munindo/manuscript/markdown/dhp-24.md

 344.\\
 There are those who have begun\\
 on the path to freedom,\\
-yet out of desire return to bondage.
+yet out of desire return to being chained.

 345-346.\\
 Wisdom sees\\